Programme overview

 Through your involvement in our many small and large ensembles, tutorials and studio classes, you’ll develop strong collaborative skills and grow your confidence.

-You can study music alongside another discipline as part of a conjoint degree in Arts, Commerce, Design, Engineering, Fine Arts, Global Studies, Law or Science.
+You can study music alongside another discipline as part of a conjoint degree in Arts, Commerce, Engineering, Law or Science.

 While each specialisation differs slightly, in the first year you will undertake a cross-genre music theory course, one in contemporary music culture, and a selection of other courses within your specialisation.
-Two General Education courses will give you the chance to supplement your studies with a topic of your choice.
+You will also take a Waipapa Taumata Rau course in your first year.

 More information regarding the programme structure can be found on the specialisation pages: